albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 1. The `LightBox` make use of the `space` (`Space` enum) property
 1. The `HeavyBox` delegates this to the `items` ([`List`'s `isEmpty()` method](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/List.html#isEmpty())) property

-This means that while all boxes can be empty (or non-empty), the Box class cannot answer the question, `isEmpty()`.
+This means that while all boxes can be empty (or non-empty), the `Box` class cannot answer the question, `isEmpty()`.
 The `Box` class needs to have a method for which it does not have an implementation.
-Methods that do not have an implementation, or a body, are referred to as abstract methods as shown next.
+Methods that do not have an implementation, or a body, are referred to as *abstract methods*, as shown next.

 ```java
   public abstract boolean isEmpty();